-I don’t know what else I need to say.
-A cocktail bar in Farringdon that comes with Michelin-starred snacks (cheekily called Frapas on the menu – that’s french tapas to you and I)?
-I’m certainly sold.
+We don’t know what else we need to say.
+A cocktail bar in Farringdon that comes with Michelin-starred snacks (cheekily called Frapas on the menu – that’s french tapas btw)? we’re certainly sold.

-Cocktail-wise, there are a lot (I mean A LOT) to choose from – the classics make the required appearance, but we love to live a little right?
+Cocktail-wise, there are a lot (we mean A LOT) to choose from – the classics make the required appearance, but we love to live a little right?